rstacruz/sinatra-assetpack/CONTRIBUTING.md

 ## Running the tests

-As simple as running the `rake` command.
+As simple as running `bundle exec rake` command.

 The default `rake` task is `rake test`.